yiisoft/yii2/docs/guide/start-workflow.md

   as the document root of your Web server, and configured the URL for accessing your application to be `http://hostname/index.php` or something similar.
   For your needs, please adjust the URLs in our descriptions accordingly.

+Note that unlike framework itself, after application template is installed it's all yours.
+You're free to add or delete code and overall modify it as you need.

 Functionality <span id="functionality"></span>